arunkumar9t2/scabbard/docs/configuration.md

 ```

 Enables Dagger's [full binding graph validation](https://dagger.dev/compiler-options.html#full-binding-graph-validation) which validates the entire graph including all bindings in every `@Component`, `@Subcomponent` and `@Module`.
 This enables highlighting missing bindings which can be used to understand errors.
 Additionally since `@Module` itself is seen a graph, graphs will be generated for bindings in a `@Module`.

+### Mult-module projects

+While in most cases, applying on `app` module is sufficient, depending on your project structure, you might need to apply Scabbard gradle plugin wherever Dagger compiler is applied.